lambdaisland/kaocha/README.md

 kaocha is part of a growing collection of quality Clojure libraries created and maintained by the fine folks at [Gaiwan](https://gaiwan.co).

-Pay it forward by [becoming a backer on our Open Collective](http://opencollective.com/lambda-island), so that we may continue to enjoy a thriving Clojure ecosystem.
+Pay it forward by [becoming a backer on our OpenCollective](http://opencollective.com/lambda-island), so that we continue to enjoy a thriving Clojure ecosystem.

-You can find an overview of our projects at [lambdaisland/open-source](https://github.com/lambdaisland/open-source).
+You can find an overview of all our different projects at [lambdaisland/open-source](https://github.com/lambdaisland/open-source).

 &nbsp;